Author: Michele at ScriptureStudy.Guide

 With the receiving of the Holy Spirit, God gives us a new heart of agape love, often referred to as “charity” in the KJV bible (1 John 13:34-35, 1 Corinthians 13:13).

-Our agape hearts are New Jerusalem which will descend from heaven into the new earth and the new heaven (Revelation 21:1-4) — this will fulfill God’s land promise to His children under the new covenant (see my article “God’s Chosen People”).
+Our agape hearts are New Jerusalem which will descend from heaven into the new earth and the new heaven (Revelation 21:1-4) — this will fulfill God’s land promise to His children under the new covenant which is spiritual (see my article “God’s Chosen People”).

 An agape heart in Christ Jesus is an unconditional love for the brethren/fellow believers, and a genuine concern that the lost hear the gospel message of Christ (1 John 3:14-18).
-God tells us not to continue to pray for those who have heard the gospel message but refuse to obey the laws of His covenant (Jeremiah 11:1-14) — we plant the seed and trust that God’s will be done in watering it.
+God tells us not to continue to pray for those who have heard the gospel message but continue to sin to their spiritual death (1 John 5:16) — we plant the seed and/or water according to our calling and spiritual gifts, but trust that God’s will be done in its growth (1 Corinthians 3:6-9).
 Jesus taught us to pray that “God’s will be done in earth as in heaven” (Matthew 6:9-13).
-Jesus’ blood conquered ALL sin, not just the sins for a few called to enter through the narrow gate — see my article God Created Evil for details.
+Jesus’ blood conquered ALL sin, not just the sins for a few called to enter through the narrow gate — see the articles God Created Evil and Hell is not Eternal – God Works in Ages for further study.

 Our Life In The Spirit

-We see in Acts 2:42 that the newly saved continue in the doctrine of Christ (obeying God’s laws), fellowship with one another, break bread together (remembering Christ’s sacrifice with every meal), and lift up prayers to God (see this article for details).
-They go house to house building one another up (John 15:12-13) — their houses were their “church” building because their physical bodies/new hearts are God’s temple.
+We see in Acts 2:42 that the newly saved continue in the doctrine of Christ, obeying God’s laws written on the fleshy tables of our hearts, fellowship with one another, break bread together (remembering Christ’s sacrifice with every meal), and lift up prayers to God (see this article for details).
+They go house to house building one another up (John 15:12-13) — their physical bodies/new hearts are God’s temple where they worship.
 They are of one mind in Christ Jesus (2 Corinthians 13:11).

-But take heart!
 The love of our Father is unconditional and like no other… He has provided us with a complete set of armor that is more than adequate for the persecutions we will suffer during our short time on this earth.
-See my article Never Be Without Your Armor.
+See the article Never Be Without Your Armor.

-Agape and peace to you all in Christ Jesus.
+Agape and blessings to you all in Christ Jesus.

 Click here for suggested bible study resources.